Ericsson/ecchronos/docs/METRICS.md

 **Note that statistics written to file are not rotated automatically.**

-## Reporting

-Metrics are exposed in several ways, this is controlled by `statistics.reporting.jmx.enabled`, `statistics.reporting.file.enabled` and `statistics.reporting.http.enabled` in `ecc.yml` file.

-Metrics can be excluded from being reported, this is controlled by `statistics.reporting.jmx.excludedMetrics` `statistics.reporting.file.excludedMetrics` `statistics.reporting.http.excludedMetrics` in `ecc.yml` file.
-The `excludedMetrics` takes an array of quoted regexes, for example, `".*"` will exclude all metrics.

-Metrics reported through different channels will have different names, for example a metric named `test2.table1-96b525b0-5459-11ed-8873-0198b38b98fa-FailedRepairTasks` will have the following name based on reporting channel:

-* jmx - `test2.table1-96b525b0-5459-11ed-8873-0198b38b98fa-FailedRepairTasks`
-* file - `test2.table1-96b525b0-5459-11ed-8873-0198b38b98fa-FailedRepairTasks`
-* http - `test2_table1_96b525b0_5459_11ed_8873_0198b38b98fa_FailedRepairTasks`

 ## Metric prefix

-It's possible to define a global prefix for all metric names.
+It's possible to define a global prefix for metrics produced by ecChronos and cassandra driver.
 This is done by specifying a string in `statistics.prefix` in `ecc.yml`.
 The prefix cannot start or end with a dot or any other path separator.

-For example if the prefix is `ecChronos` and the metric name is `RepairSuccessTime`, the metric name will be `ecChronos.RepairSuccessTime` for jmx and file reporters, for http reporter the metric name will be `ecChronos_RepairSuccessTime`.
+For example if the prefix is `ecChronos` and the metric name is `repaired.ratio`, the metric name will be `ecChronos.repaired.ratio`.

 By specifying an empty string or no value at all, the metric names will not be prefixed.